JohnWeisz/TypedJSON/readme.md

  - Deserialize JSON into actual class instances
  - Seamlessly integrate into existing code with decorators
  - Customize serialization and deserialization process, like custom names and ordering
- - Handles complex nested objects and polymorhpism
+ - Handles complex nested objects and polymorphism
  - Functionally a superset of the built-in `JSON` object

 ## Install & Use